plone/documentation/docs/glossary.md

     As a byproduct of its update operations, it also automatically adjusts `jsconfig.json`, which is used by Volto to configure webpack aliases.

 Yarn
-    A popular JavaScript package manager similar to NPM.
+    [Yarn](https://classic.yarnpkg.com/) is a JavaScript package manager.

 Hydration (SSR)
     After loading an HTML page generated with SSR in the browser, React can "populate" the existing DOM elements, recreate and attach their coresponding components.